Documentation Index

 Delete a profile

 Delete a profile with cwic sandbox profile delete.
-The argument can be a profile ID or its short display name:
+The argument is a profile ID or its short display name:

 cwic sandbox profile delete [PROFILE-ID]